balder-dev/balder/doc/source/getting_started/installation.rst

    this will create a new directory ``balder`` in the current working directory
 3. Then run the command ``python -m pip install -e balder``

-This will make the code of balder importable and allows you to develop with the latest state of this branch.
+This will make the code of Balder importable and allows you to develop with the latest state of this branch.

 If you want to update your further installed developer version to the latest version, simply pull the changes with: